smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Databricks Hive Demo/readme.md

 In this directory you will find the following files:

 *  Sample text files (`Parts.txt`,`Shipments.txt`,`Suppliers.txt`) that we will import using Databricks.
-*  The Databricks notebooks (`SuppliersAndParts.dbc`) that connects the Key Vault, Data Lake, SQL Server, etc. and performs the ETL.
+*  The Databricks notebooks (`SuppliersAndParts.dbc`) that connect the Key Vault, Data Lake, SQL Server, etc., and perform the ETL.
 *  The DDL statements (`SuppliersAndPartsDDL.sql`) to create the tables in SQL Server.

-I've also included the Power Point presentation (`Databricks Spark Hive Demo PowerPoint.pptx`) that you can download and add notes or modify as needed.
+I've also included the PowerPoint presentation (`Databricks Spark Hive Demo PowerPoint.pptx`) that you can download and add notes or modify as needed.

 ---------------------------------------------